 The Lightroom Preset Editing Formula: Point Lobos (13, 16, 20, 31)

-Next, I took 8 individual shots and using the technique I described in details in Long Exposure Photography Without a Tripod tutorial, I blended them together in Photoshop to create a long exposure effect.
+Next, I took 8 individual shots and using the technique I described in detail in Long Exposure Photography Without a Tripod tutorial, I blended them together in Photoshop to create a long exposure effect.

 Finally, I combined together the main image I created in the first step with the long exposure image from the second step in Photoshop.